-Our Pest Detection staff has found a total of fifteen invasive Oriental Fruit flies, which is one of many invasive pests monitored by Contra Costa County Department of Agriculture.
+Our Pest Detection staff has found a total of seventeen invasive Oriental Fruit flies, which is one of many invasive pests monitored by Contra Costa County Department of Agriculture.
 This means that we are now in a quarantine for parts of the Brentwood area.

 The first Oriental Fruit Fly (OFF) was found on August 25, 2023 near Lone Tree Way, in Brentwood, California.